9 Best Gratitude Apps to Be More Thankful Every Day

 You may find the app to be a bit similar to Facebook.
 The only difference is that with Happier, what you are viewing, collecting, and finding are those positive moments that bring a great vibe and make a significant impact on your life.

 You are able to keep your account (and moments) private.
-If you want, you may also just share it with people you approve.
+If you want, you may also just share it with people you approve of.
 But if you want to be an open book that can inspire other people, you can share your moments with the whole Happier community.

 This is the original “Gratitude” app, which eventually changed its name to “Mojo” and then finally “New Gratitude Journal.”
 Its creator is Carla White, a professional app designer and producer.
 Just like other gratitude apps, Mojo helps its users monitor and record the things they are grateful for.